 Every evening these professionals are there to help everyone involved in the week with any injuries or pain they may have.
 In addition to the medical clinics, each evening there are sessions in Relaxation, Mindfulness and Emotional Freedom Techniques (EFT).

 The ski week is just the beginning of the relationship a veteran has with SWV, the week kick-starts the process of recovery.
 During the week the veterans are introduced to the SWV mentoring lead and SWV OTE (occupation, training and employment) Lead.
 These meetings provide a foundation for future support as each veteran discusses their goals and aspirations and the Leads plan how best these can be achieved.
 Shortly following the ski week each veteran is then provided with a suitable mentor to provide guidance and support throughout the on-going recovery process.
 To learn more about the mentorship program please click here.
 Learn more about mentoring program.

-Applications for the 2021 Ski Week are now closed.
-You can still apply but your application will be considered for the 2022 Ski Week.
+Applications for the 2021 and 2022 Ski Week are now closed.
+You can still apply but your application will be considered for the 2023 Ski Week.